OSS-first docs

 Engine, transport, and storage

-• `createDataEngine({ transport, storage?, reachability? })` exposes query / getState / subscribe / invalidateTags / refresh / emitConflict / mutate / drain / resume / dispose over one cache.
+• `createDataEngine({ transport, localOffline, env?, flag?, advanced?: { storage, reachability } })` exposes query / getState / subscribe / invalidateTags / refresh / emitConflict / mutate / drain / resume / dispose. `localOffline` selects online-only, memory-cache, or offline-capable semantics; `env`/`flag` are the host on/off trigger (precedence flag > env > default), and `createDataEngineFromEnv` reads `CONTRACTSPEC_LOCAL_OFFLINE` from the host `process.env` in one call.

 • REST and MCP are interchangeable Transport adapters; MCP decodes `structuredContent` first.
 The version token doubles as the realtime invalidation token on the `subscribe()` seam.